djacobson/pysubtask/README.md

 In cases where ``pysubtask`` experiences unplanned shutdowns, Internet outages, etc.; where data might exist in the ``watchfiles`` file list from previous runs that might not have been **notified**, **uploaded**, etc. (_**residual**_ data)... _**on initial start**_, the master will automatically _**pre-copy**_ all existing files (that have not aged enough to be archived off) of the same file type (the same file extension, i.e.: `.csv`, or `.dat`, etc.) as the first file listed in ``watchfiles``; to the snapshots folder: ``pysubtask/defaults_config.py: base.BakToFolder or ftp.BakToFolder or dropbox.BakToFolder``.
 The subtask will first consider these files as **notified** (i.e.: **upload** them), then clear / remove their snapshot copies before proceeding with the normal operation of watching the files in the ``watchfiles`` list.

-### Extensions: S/FTP and Dropbox classes
+### Extensions: S/FTP and Dropbox data transfer classes

-Part of the inspiration behind this package's design involved constant uploading of data to an Internet server from a location with unreliable, "spotty" internet service (i.e.: a cellular hot-spot, etc.), over a long period of time (hours); the communication failures, retry procedures, error handling robustness of different file transfer libraries, etc.; having ill-effect on the master working process.
+Part of the inspiration behind this package's design involved constant uploading of data from a client computer to an Internet server (without a custom server-side app) from a location with unreliable, "spotty" internet service (i.e.: a cellular hot-spot, etc.), over a long period of time (hours); the communication failures, retry procedures, error handling robustness of different file transfer libraries, etc.; having ill-effect on the master working process.

 #### Retry logic: